ankraft/ACME-oneM2M-CSE/docs/Installation.md

 ACME requires **Python 3.10** or newer.
 Install it with your favorite package manager.

+>[!Caution]
+> Python 3.12 is not fully supported yet.
+Please stick to 3.10.x or 3.11.x for the moment.

 You may consider to use a virtual environment manager like pyenv + virtualenv (see, for example, [this tutorial](https://realpython.com/python-virtual-environments-a-primer/)).

 <a name="first_setup"></a>